mattie20/luna/docs/index.md

 ## Luna

-You can use the [editor on GitHub](https://github.com/mattie20/luna/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

 ### Purpose

 To bring a better CAD system to the world long dominated by the Solidworks and Autodesk duopoly.
 To make software that is built and supported with the end user in mind.